CON

 Waste Management

-We are constantly reducing the amount of waste sent to landfills, which currently stands at less than 3% of our total waste.
-We recycle over 20 types of waste, including paper, plastic, glass, oil, metal, batteries, electronic waste, textiles, and biodegradable materials.
+We have significantly reduced the amount of waste sent to landfills—currently less than 3% of our total output.
+Over 20 different types of waste are actively recycled, including paper, plastic, glass, oil, metals, batteries, e-waste, textiles, and biodegradable materials.

-Our goal is to further decrease waste output and continuously improve recycling processes.
+Our ongoing goal is to further minimize waste and enhance recycling efficiency.

 Energy Efficiency

-We have installed energy-efficient LED lighting in 90% of the zoo’s facilities and modernized heating systems, replacing oil boilers with a central pellet boiler and heat pumps.
+To reduce energy consumption, we have installed LED lighting in 90% of our facilities and upgraded our heating systems, replacing oil boilers with a central pellet boiler and heat pumps.

-Solar panels have also been installed to further reduce energy consumption.
+Solar panels have also been introduced to supplement our energy supply.

 These upgrades have significantly reduced CO2 emissions and increased energy efficiency.